kroncatti/complex-data-mining/README.md

 :star2: **Supervised and Unsupervised Machine Learning**: Hyperparameter optimization, Ensemble methods, Cross validation, Unbalance, diagnosis of bias and variance, Assessment measures, Model interpretation (X-AI) and open-set classification.
 Detection of anomalies, Dimensionality reduction, Attribute selection, Grouping techniques

-:star2: **Deep Learning**: Image processing techniques, CNNs, RNNs, GANs, DCGANs and Transfer Learning using `Python` along with `TensorFlow`
+:star2: **Deep Learning**: Image processing techniques, CNNs, RNNs, Transformers, GANs, DCGANs and Transfer Learning using `Python` along with `TensorFlow`

 :star2: **Big Data and Information Visualization**: Introduction to parallel and distributed computing (`Spark` and `Hadoop`).
 Visualization of information with dashboards built in PBI and Tableau.